Meteor-Community-Packages/denormalize/README.md

 	<tr>
 		<td>referenceField</td>
 		<td>String</td>
-		<td>For "single" and "many", the field on the parent containing _id of children.
+		<td>For "one" and "many", the field on the parent containing _id of children.
 For "inversed", the field on the children containing the _id of the parent.</td>
 	</tr>
 	<tr>
 		<td>cacheField</td>